InfinityDevFlo/Vextension/README.md

 ### Command

-This is an Generall Command System you can use for every software with user input.
+This is a General Command System you can use for every software with user input.
 In Addition it has an implementation for our CLI Module

 ### Minecraft - Server